-Reconstructed: The people who programmed GeneSYS knew that a dull droning robot voice would grate on people's nerves all day long, so they programmed it with just the right amount of Deadpan Snarker and Manic Pixie Dream Girl so that the employees would be entertained.
+- Reconstructed: The people who programmed GeneSYS knew that a dull droning robot voice would grate on people's nerves all day long, so they programmed it with just the right amount of Deadpan Snarker and Manic Pixie Dream Girl so that the employees would be entertained.
 GeneSYS likes to tease people who are edgy about computers to get them to loosen up.

-Played For Laughs: GeneSYS obviously isn't intended to be taken seriously, and fails hilariously at a) convincing Bob that it's trying to help him and b) slowing him down at all.
+- Played For Laughs: GeneSYS obviously isn't intended to be taken seriously, and fails hilariously at a) convincing Bob that it's trying to help him and b) slowing him down at all.

 "I have a key.
 I found it under the safe you specifically told me not to look under.
 I'm ignoring you now".

 - Played For Drama:

-GeneSYS is a Ridiculously Human Robot, and it and the protagonist have feelings for each other.
+- GeneSYS is a Ridiculously Human Robot, and it and the protagonist have feelings for each other.
 Which makes strange things happen when the protagonist does something that confuses GeneSYS' programming.

 - GeneSYS is being hacked by some malevolent force, but it is trying to fight back behind the scenes without letting the hacker know.
 The zig-zagging, though, makes Bob nervous at a critical juncture because he doesn't know whether GeneSYS is sane at that moment.